eq19/feed/_drafts/identition_zone.md

 ![](https://user-images.githubusercontent.com/8466209/200228344-9f344f49-3e5d-480f-b11c-6e30a20a8f44.jpg)

-This behaviour brings us to a suggestion that the dimension in string theory are linked with the prime distribution.
+Both scheme are carrying a correlation between two (2) number of 89 and 109 which provide the bilateral of 12 to the 24 cells of prime hexagon.
+This behaviour finaly brings us to a suggestion that the dimension in string theory are linked with the prime distribution.

 ![](https://user-images.githubusercontent.com/8466209/200229388-03811f48-2492-4845-b15f-85259cd93717.png)